Hengle/Nexus-Security.github.io/content/posts/2016-09-09-bittorrent-torrent-downloads-618-mod.md

 BitTorrent Torrent Downloads 6.1.8 MOD APK For Android

-Find, download (torrent) and play torrents on your phone or tablet with the official BitTorrentÂ® app for Android.
+Find, download (torrent) and play torrents on your phone or tablet with the official BitTorrent® app for Android.
 Get the awesome torrent downloader with no download or upload speed limit.
 Now downloading torrents to your phone is easy.

 The BitTorrent app for Android is an extremely simple way to discover, download and play videos / music, wherever you are.